-From summer 2016 to summer 2018 Buckmire served as a federal employee as a program officer at NSF.
+From summer 2016 to summer 2018 Buckmire served as a federal employee as a (permanent) program officer at NSF.
 While there he was the Lead Program Officer for the NSF Scholarships, in Science, Technology, Engineering, and Mathematics (NSF S-STEM) program.
 S-STEM is a federal program to support the academic success of low-income, highly qualified students who are majoring in a STEM discipline at institutions of higher education in the United States.
-During his stewardship, over $250 million was awarded to colleges and universities to run projects to support low-income, academically talented STEM majors attain associates, bacccaluareate and graduate degrees.
+During his stewardship, over $250 million was awarded to colleges and universities to run projects to support low-income, academically talented STEM majors attain associates, baccalaureate and graduate degrees.
 In addition to S-STEM, Buckmire worked on the Improving Undergraduate STEM Education (IUSE) program, making funding decisions to award approximately $5-10 million in grants per year to improve undergraduate mathematics education around the country.

 From 2005 to 2010 and again from 2015-2016 he served as the chair of the mathematics department at Occidental College.
 During that time he was responsible for the revision of the mathematics minor, making it one of the most popular minors on campus.